pacificpelican/parrot-music-collection/README.md

 # Parrot Music Site

+## THIS REPO IS DEPRECATED

+## THE PROJECT IS MERGING WITH [AltaRedwood.work repo](https://github.com/pacificpelican/alta-redwood-work)

+---

 Welcome to the Parrot Music Site!
 This static website features a collection of delightful songs about parrots, complete with custom HTML5 audio players and a charming cassette theme.

 ## Project Structure